-Jessica is a Ph.D. candidate in medical anthropology with a Graduate Certificate in Women's and Gender Studies.
+Jessica received her Ph.D. in medical anthropology in Spring 2018.
+She also holds a Graduate Certificate in Women's and Gender Studies.
 Her ethnographic dissertation research uses reproductive decision-making as a lens to explore family relationships among middle-class, heterosexual Latino/a couples in Dallas/Fort Worth, Texas.
 In particular, it focuses on voluntary childless couples as a window to understand changing notions of gender, personhood, and family among Latinos/as.

 Entered program in 2007

 Edward I. Fry Research Award (2009)

 National Science Foundation Graduate Research Fellowship Program Honorable Mention (2007)